Call Recovery Ranger for help today. +1-866-256-2052 Helpline Information

 A2: The side effects of sleeping pills can range from mild to severe, depending on the individual and the medication used.
 Common side effects include drowsiness, blurred vision, headache, dizziness, decreased alertness, and difficulty concentrating.
 Taking sleeping pills can also interfere with the normal regulation of sleeping and waking, and can cause dependence and withdrawal symptoms if stopped abruptly.

-Read More: Can You Be Woken Up On Sleeping Pills?
+Read More: Can You Take Sleeping Pills With Alcohol?

 Q3: Can you wake up after taking sleeping pills?